 F. CASH ON HAND CASH SAVINGS

 This is a countable asset, except when any portion of it is the current month's income.
-Once the amount of cash, including cash benefits in an EBT account, or savings is determined, subtract the current month's, including cash benefits in an EBT account, income; the remainder is an asset.
+Once the amount of cash or savings is determined, subtract the current month's income; the remainder i an asset.

 G. COLLECTIONS